 Anup and I went for a run on our favorite trail a couple of days back and we actually got a bit of color on us!
 It finally feels like we need to shift our focus from beating the cold weather to beating the heat.
 Compared to India, we certainly have more tools and resources available to beat the weather.
 It’s almost unfair that we get to sit in our air-conditioned homes all day and complain about the heat outside!

 Summers in India can be lethal, in the literal sense of the word.
-I looked up the temperatures today in my hometown Vadodara, and its around 108°F. That’s almost 40°F more than in Vancouver.
+I looked up the temperatures today in my hometown Vadodara, and it’s around 108°F. That’s almost 40°F more than in Vancouver.
 And unlike us, most people there will have to beat that temperature without air-conditioning.
 In one of my posts earlier, I explained how India is a land of Jugaad – an improvised arrangement or work-around, which has to be used because of lack of resources.

 Jugaad is visible all over India on hot summer days.
-I had learned to make a homemade air-conditioning system, where I get a couple of blankets wet with cold tap water, and hang them across open windows.
+I had learned to make a homemade air-conditioning system, where I get a couple of blankets wet with cold tap water and hang them across open windows.
 The hot air would cool down because of the water and cool the room.
-India is known to have a lot of power outages, and in hot summer days, you will find a lot of people using newspapers or books as hand-fans.
-Lately, people who don’t have air-conditioning at home prefer to go to a mall or watch a bollywood movie in an air-conditioned theatre!
+India is known to have a lot of power outages, and on hot summer days, you will find a lot of people using newspapers or books as hand-fans.
+Lately, people who don’t have air-conditioning at home prefer to go to a mall or watch a Bollywood movie in an air-conditioned theatre!
 That wasn’t an option for me when I was in India as there were no air-conditioned theatres in my town back then!

 I remember the year when my parents bought a refrigerator!
 I had only seen refrigerators at a couple of friends’ homes and I was in disbelief that I could make ice at home now!
 That summer, my mom had learned how to make ice cream at home from one of her friends.
 When she finally put the ice cream mixture in the fridge to set, I would go check if the ice cream was ready every five minutes, dipping my fingers in the mix and tasting it every time!
 I think we ended up drinking just flavored milk that day but it was still chilled, which is what mattered!